Should Christians celebrate Halloween?

 Personally, my family does participate in Halloween – but only in the Americanized, sanitized version of it.

 We carve pumpkins into silly faces, dress up as superheros and princess, and go trick-or-treating for way more candy than any little belly needs.
-And we might even do a cute craft of two (like these cute handprint spiders).
+And we might even do a cute craft of two.

 But we draw the line at dressing as witches or demons, anything gory, or anything eerie or evil.

 That’s what works for us.
 You’ll have to prayerfully consider what will work best for you.

 Hopefully these seven thoughts give you a few things to think about as you decide.